dandi/handbook/docs/11_using_dandi_web.md

 #### Using public `Dandisets`

-On the right hand panel, in addition to `Metadata`, you can find information how to cite the data and how to download the data:
+On the right-hand panel, in addition to `Metadata`, you can find information on how to cite the data and how to download the data:

 <p float="left">
 <img